-- State the Problem: The purpose of the sampling program is to confirm that the RA is complete and the proposed Site is acceptable for the development of a new facility. - Identify the Decision: The data obtained from the sampling and testing activities will be used to evaluate whether COCs remain in soil at concentrations above the preliminary cleanup goals.
+- State the Problem: The purpose of the sampling program is to confirm that the RA is complete. - Identify the Decision: The data obtained from the sampling and testing activities will be used to evaluate whether COCs remain in soil at concentrations above the preliminary cleanup goals.
 Based on a review of the data, the need for additional sampling will be determined. - Identify Inputs to the Decision: Inputs to the decision will include results of analytical testing soil samples.
-The samples will be tested for the specified analytes discussed in Section 2.

-- Define the Study Boundaries: The boundaries of the field sampling and analysis program were defined in the RAW (Alta, 2017). - Develop a Decision Rule: Decisions will be based on laboratory results for the target constituents presented in Table 1 for each respective matrix tested.
+The samples will be tested for the specified analytes discussed in Section 2. - Define the Study Boundaries: The boundaries of the field sampling and analysis program were defined in the RAW (Alta, 2017). - Develop a Decision Rule: Decisions will be based on laboratory results for the target constituents presented in Table 1 for each respective matrix tested.
 If the concentrations of target compounds are below the preliminary cleanup goals, then a decision will be made that no further action is required.
-If target constituents are detected in the samples tested, then the data will be compiled for use in determining the need for further step-out and step-down sampling. - Specify Limits on Decision Error: The results of all analytical testing will be subjected to data validation as specified in Section 8.5 of this plan.
+If target constituents are detected in the samples tested, then the data will be compiled for use in determining the need for further step-out and step-down sampling.

+- Specify Limits on Decision Error: The results of all analytical testing will be subjected to data validation as specified in Section 8.5 of this plan.
 Data are determined to be valid if the specified limits on precision, accuracy, representativeness, comparability and completeness are achieved.
 The results of any detected target constituents will be considered in evaluating the need for additional sampling of the Site and assessing the necessity of reducing any risks posed by the potential contamination. - Optimize the Design: The sampling and analysis plan has been designed to provide the type and quantity of data needed to satisfy each of the aforementioned objectives.
-A separate sampling and analysis plan provides the specifications for the data collection activities, including the numbers of samples, respective locations, and sampling techniques.
 The quality of the data will be assessed through the procedures further described in this QAPP.